Tannaah/TACO-licious-Capstone-2/README.md

 Every part of the order process — tacos, drinks, toppings, sides, and signature items.
 All are represented in its own class, making the system easy to read and maintain.

 -------------------------
-## Design Thought Process
+## Design and Thought Process

-Before writing code, I identified the main objects in the system based on the Capstone project description: tacos, toppings, drinks, and orders.
+Before writing code, I identified the main components based on the Capstone Project Description.
+Such as the Classes, Packages and the organization.
 I also noted that the system needed a way to interact with users, manage pricing, and generate receipts.

-Key ideas: Each taco is an object that holds its own configuration (shell, toppings, extras, etc.).
+Pre-code Ideas:

 An order contains multiple tacos or other menu items.

-Separate classes manage the menu logic, order flow, and console interaction.
+Separate classes manage the Menu(s), provide order, and console interaction.

 File I/O is used to generate receipt files for each completed order.

 -------------------------
 ## Features (to implement)